ibm-cloud-docs/openshift/openshift_clusters.md

    3. Select **VPC** infrastructure.
    4. From the **Virtual private cloud** drop-down menu, select the Gen 2 VPC that you created earlier.
    5. From the **Cloud Object Storage** drop-down menu, select the standard instance where you want to create a bucket to back up the images from your cluster's internal registry.
    5. Give your cluster a unique name.
-The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
+The name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
 Use a name that is unique across regions.
 The cluster name and the region in which the cluster is deployed form the fully qualified domain name for the Ingress subdomain.
 To ensure that the Ingress subdomain is unique within a region, the cluster name might be truncated and appended with a random value within the Ingress domain name.
  **Note**: Changing the unique ID or domain name that is assigned during cluster creation blocks the OpenShift master from managing your cluster.
    6. **Optional**: Add a [tag](/docs/resources?topic=resources-tag) to your cluster to help manage {{site.data.keyword.cloud_notm}} resources, such as the team or billing department that uses the cluster.
    7. Select a resource group in which to create your cluster.